Traditional Spanish recipe with beef, wine and extra virgin olive oil

 1. Prepare the meat

 Have the butcher clean and cut the oxtail into pieces.
-Season with salt and pepper, lightly coat the pieces with flour, and then fry them in a large pan with extra virgin olive oil until golden brown.
+Season with salt and pepper, lightly dredge the pieces in flour, and then fry them in a large pan with extra virgin olive oil until golden brown.
 Remove the meat from the pan and set aside.

 Finely chop the garlic, onion, leek, carrots, and red bell pepper.
-Add them to the same pan and sauté them over medium heat in the remaining olive oil until they begin to brown.
+Add them to the same pan and sauté them over medium heat in the remaining olive oil until they start to colour.

-Return the meat pieces to the pan, pour in the wine and stock, and add the bay leaf.
-Bring to a boil, reduce the heat, and simmer gently for 3 to 4 hours, covered.
+Add the meat pieces back to the pan, pour in the wine and broth, and add the bay leaf.
+Bring to a boil, then reduce the heat and let it simmer gently for 3 to 4 hours with the lid on the pan.

-We prepared this recipe in the Crockpot slow cooker and let it cook on low heat for 6 hours.
+We prepared this recipe in a Crockpot slow cooker and let it cook for 6 hours on the low setting.

-The Rabo de Toro is ready when the meat is so tender that it falls off the bone naturally.
-Add a little more stock if it becomes too dry.
+The Rabo de Toro is ready when the meat is so tender that it easily comes off the bone.
+If it gets too dry, add a little extra broth.

-When the meat is cooked through, increase the heat and let the sauce reduce slightly until it's rich and concentrated.
-We used the crockpot on high for an hour.
+When the meat is cooked, increase the heat and slightly reduce the sauce until it is rich and concentrated.
+We set the Crockpot on high for about an hour.

-You can leave the vegetables in for a rustic texture, or puree the sauce with an immersion blender for a smooth result.
-We added a little cornstarch to help it bind better.
+You can leave the vegetables for a rustic texture, or purée the sauce with an immersion blender for a smooth result.
+We added a little cornflour to help it thicken.

-Serve the Rabo de Toro with fried potatoes, fries, or Ajoatao , fried until golden brown in extra virgin olive oil from Spain.
-The combination of the soft, gelatinous sauce and crispy potatoes makes this dish irresistible.
+Serve the Rabo de Toro with fried potatoes, fries or Ajoatao, fried until golden brown in extra virgin olive oil from Spain.
+The combination of soft, gelatinous sauce and crispy potatoes makes this dish irresistible.

 Buen provecho!

-For this dish use a strong early harvest Spanish olive oil , for example:
+For this dish, use a robust Spanish olive oil from an early harvest, for example:

 These oils give the dish its characteristic depth and a slightly fruity bitterness, typical of Andalusian cuisine.